Table of contents

 Personalization has gone from a “nice-to-have” to a table-stakes requirement.
 Customers are learning what great personalization feels like from industry leaders like Amazon, Netflix, Spotify, and others.

-The ideal CMS architecture would combine the flexibility and extensibility of a headless CMS, with the personalization and content analytics capabilities offered by traditional coupled CMS.
+The ideal CMS architecture would combine the flexibility and extensibility of headless CMS platforms with the personalization and content analytics capabilities offered by traditional coupled CMS.

-That’s exactly what Sitecore's headless delivery options provide.
+That’s exactly what Sitecore's composable, headless delivery options provide.

-These options also come with an API that connects to Sitecore’s contextual content delivery server.
-This uses information from Sitecore’s Experience Database™ to support devices and browsers to interpret both content and personalization rules in real time.
-So users see different content based on profile information, past interactions, and more.
+These options also come with an API that connects to Sitecore’s contextual content delivery server, so users see personalized content based on profile information, past interactions, and more in real time.